 In line with the Equality Duty of the Equality Act, as a public sector body, NHS Trusts will have the following requirements to:

-- Publish information to show their compliance with the Equality Duty, at least annually; and
+- Publish information to show their compliance with the Equality Duty, at least annually, such as the Workforce Race Equality Standard Report, Workforce Equality Data Report; and

 - Set and publish equality objectives, at least every four years.

 The information will be published having due regard to the need to:

 - Eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Act;